zstenger93/42_minishell_tester/README.md

 The first time if you run the tester above and expect a lot of errors Then redirect each of the output from stdin and strerror to a file otherwise you won't be able see all of the errors

+Even though the required changes have been made to your proram, it might still going to throw you only KO STD_OUT.
+This is because readline version. (then you probably have the older version when it still not working and it isn't checking where does the input coming from)

 ---

 # The People Made This Tester Possible